-A ceacum is part of the digestive tract.
+A caecum is part of the digestive tract.

-Like humans the Koala has a ceacum.
-Unlike humans the Koala’s ceacum is very ling, 200cm long in fact.
+Like humans, the Koala has a caecum.
+Unlike humans the Koala’s caecum is very long, 200cm long in fact.

-The length of the ceacum means that what a Koala eats today can take between 5 and 7 days to travel through the ceacum can emerge as a scat (that’s poop to you and me).
+The length of the caecum means that what a Koala eats today can take between 5 and 7 days to travel through the caecum can emerge as a scat (that’s poop to you and me).

 Service Areas: Adelaide and Adelaide Hills and Country